SAP/project-sailor/docs/tutorial.rst

 .. image:: _static/failure_mode_per_equipment.png

 To visualize the distribution of notifications across equipment and time, the function :meth:`~sailor.assetcentral.notification.NotificationSet.plot_overview()` may be used.
-This will plot one row per equipment associated with one of the notifications, the x-axis represents time.
-A colored block represents the time when a notification was active on an equipment, with the color representing the associated failure mode.
+This will plot one row per piece of equipment associated with one of the notifications, the x-axis represents time.
+A colored block represents the time when a notification was active on a piece of equipment, with the color representing the associated failure mode.

 .. code-block:: python